-I actually just answered an Instagram DM about winter in Korea, so I thought why not finally finish this guide!
+I occasionally get questions about winter in Korea, so I thought I’d publish this guide in full!
 Here are some tips on staying warm and places to visit if you plan on visiting during the colder months.

 I should warn you, I’m not a very wintry person.
 If I was allowed to, I’d eat my weight in food in November and then sleep like a bear from December – March.
-I haven’t been super far north of Seoul because it’s a mission and a half to get most places in Gangwon-do (where the Olympics are) from Jeollanam-do, but I do know enough to give you some tips on surviving the weather and where to go.
+I haven’t been super far north of Seoul because it’s a mission and a half to get most places in Gangwon-do (where the Olympics were) from where I lived in Jeolla, but I do know enough to give you some tips on surviving the weather and where to go.

 - What’s the Weather Really Like